JacktheRanger/Epic-Video-Finder/README.md

 ## English

 A modern, beautiful, and powerful video file scanner.
-Now featuring a stunning dark-themed GUI built with **Flet** and rock-solid file handling via **Tkinter**.
+Now featuring a stunning bright and dark-themed GUI built with **Flet** and rock-solid file handling via **Tkinter**.
 Quickly find, organize, and analyze video files in any directory.

 <img width="1988" height="1599" alt="image" src="https://github.com/user-attachments/assets/51740eff-156a-4852-a69c-1527d8259a7b" />